verrazzano/verrazzano/tools/cli/README.md

   kubectl get secret --namespace keycloak keycloak-http -o jsonpath={.data.password} | base64 --decode; echo
 ```

-For more information on accessing Keycloak and other user interfaces in Verrazzano, see [Get console credentials](https://github.com/verrazzano/verrazzano/blob/master/install/README.md#6-get-console-credentials).

 3. Navigate to **Clients** and select the client, **verrazzano-pkce**.
 On the **Settings** page, go to **Valid Redirect URIs** and select the plus (+) sign to add the redirect URL `http://localhost/*`.
 4. On the same page, go to **Web Origins** and select the plus (+) sign to add `http://localhost/`.
 5. Click **Save**.